run2bizdocs/documentation/en-us/docs/builder/advanced-options/database.md

 Title: Database
-Description:By using this screen the user can register the databases used by Neuro.
+Description:By using this screen the user can register the databases used by Builder.

 # Database

-By using this screen the user can register the databases used by Neuro.
+By using this screen the user can register the databases used by Builder.

 ##How to access

-1. Access the feature by navigating the menu Neuro > Configuration > Database.
+1. Access the feature by navigating the menu Builder > Configuration > Database.

 ##Preconditions